The AURORA Survey: Constraining Chemical Enrichment Pathways at Cosmic Noon with Argon Abundances: Introduction

-Argon is created by the $\alpha$-process and thus is expelled with oxygen and other $\alpha$-elements into the ISM during CCSNe \citep{Nomoto2013}.
-However, modeling of white dwarf yields suggests $\sim34\%$ of argon enters the ISM via SNe Ia \citep{Kobayashi2020a, Stanton2025}.
-This modeling indicates that argon in distant star-forming galaxies should be less abundant with respect to oxygen when compared to that of the Sun, consistent with the delayed production of additional argon from SNe Ia.
-Given that argon is produced alongside oxygen in CCSNe, any deviation in the Ar/O ratio over cosmic time suggests an additional production pathway for argon which does not produce comparable amounts of oxygen \citep{Kobayashi2020a}.
-Several studies have been carried out to examine this relationship with mixed results.
+Several studies have been carried out to examine this relationship out to Cosmic Noon with mixed results.
 An analysis of a $z\sim 3$ galaxy as part of the CECILIA survey \citep{Strom2023} constrains its Ar/O abundance ratio to a subsolar value \citep{Rogers2024}.
 Measurements of 8 galaxies from the JWST EXCELS survey \citep{EXCELS} show similar results, demonstrating the measurement's availability around $z\sim4$ \citep{Stanton2025}.
 Conversely, an analysis of a lensed $z \simeq 2.37 $ galaxy by \citet{Welch2025} suggests little deviation from the solar value.
 Another sample of 7 galaxies between $z = 1.3-7.7$ collected by \citet{Bhattacharya2025} suggest that a mix of CCSNe and SNe Ia production pathways enrich the ISM with argon.
 While intriguing, the small sample size of these studies limits their effectiveness at describing distant star-forming galactic populations as a whole, and may not be representative of the distant star-forming galaxy population overall.
-To date, the most robust sample of Cosmic Noon argon abundances was collected by the CECILIA Collaboration, which reported 36 new measurements of Ar/O \citep{Rogers2025}.
+To date, the most robust sample of Cosmic Noon \citep[generally defined as $z\sim 1-3$,][]{ForsterSchreiber2020} argon abundances was collected by the CECILIA Collaboration, which reported 36 new measurements of Ar/O \citep{Rogers2025}.
 This larger sample also reports average subsolar Ar/O, which aligns well with the theoretical considerations outlined above.
 A representative Ar/O value from a larger sample of galaxies is needed to adequately examine argon's presence in Cosmic Noon nucleosynthetic processes.
 Such measurements furthermore need to be sensitive enough to detect the relatively faint argon emission lines in the spectra of Cosmic Noon galaxies.